European Union Trademark

 The grounds for revocation are as follows:

-2. If, in consequence of acts or inactivity of the owner, the trade mark has become the common name in the trade for a product or service in respect of which it is registered.
+2. If, in consequence of acts or inactivity of the owner, the trade mark has become the customary name in the trade for a product or service in respect of which it is registered.

 3. If, in consequence of the use made of, the trade mark is liable to mislead the public, particularly as to the nature, quality or geographical origin of these goods or services.